spacetelescope/jirahub/docs/source/index.rst

    * - c.jira.project_key
      - The project key of the JIRA project that will be synced
    * - c.jira.github_issue_url_field_id
-     - The ID of a JIRA custom field in which jirahub will write the URL of the linked GitHub issue.
+     - The integer ID of a JIRA custom field in which jirahub will write the URL of the linked GitHub issue.
    * - c.jira.jirahub_metadata_field_id
-     - The ID of a JIRA custom field in which jirahub will write metadata such as the ids of linked comments.
+     - The integer ID of a JIRA custom field in which jirahub will write metadata such as the ids of linked comments.
    * - c.jira.closed_statuses
      - List of JIRA statuses that will be considered closed.
 All others will be treated as